Managing Git Projects: Git Subtree vs. Submodule

 - Component-based development favors Git submodules, whereas system-based development favors Git subtrees.

-- Git submodules have a smaller repository size since they are just links to a single commit in a subproject; whereas Git subtrees store the whole subproject, including its history.
+- Git submodules have a smaller repository size since they are just links to a single commit in a subproject; whereas Git subtree lets you store the whole subproject, including its history.

 - Subtrees are decentralized, while Git submodules must be accessible on the server.